UAV-based Maritime Communications: Relaying to Enhance the Link Quality: Problem Formulation

 \section{Problem Formulation}

-The aim of this study is to enhance the data rate performance of the communication system under the effect of large-scale fading in communication architectures presented by blocking ships and depending on the positioning mechanism of the UAV relay.
+This study aims to enhance the data rate performance of the communication system under the effect of large-scale fading in communication architectures presented by blocking ships and depending on the positioning mechanism of the UAV relay.
 To achieve this goal, before proceeding to the performance evaluation, the relationship between data rate and distance is derived from the path loss model employed.
 The formulation procedure begins with the range equation, which relates the received power to the distance between the terrestrial BS and receiver.
-The range equation differs according to the presented communication architectures, and, without loss of generality, the following derivation assumes the NR architecture where there is a single transmitter and single receiver\footnote{The derivation procedure and steps may vary for other communication architectures; however, the conclusion drawn will be the same: the data rate is a function of the distance between the transmitter and receiver.}.
+The range equation differs according to the presented communication architectures, and, without loss of generality, the following derivation assumes the NR architecture where there is a single transmitter and single receiver\footnote{The derivation procedure and steps may vary for other communication architectures; however, the conclusion drawn will be the same: the data rate is a function of the distance between the transmitter and receiver.}. \begin{theorem} The data rate of the victim ships can be enhanced by optimizing the positioning the UAV relays. \end{theorem} \begin{proof} Assuming a single BS with a transmit power of $P_\text{t}$ and a receiver with a received power of $P_\text{r}$, if we express the free-space path loss model ($L_0$) given in \eqref{eq:1} linearly, we obtain